uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-error-control/sections/the-parity-magic-trick.md

 With only one extra card for parity checking, a single bit error can be detected (the total number of black cards will become odd), but a 2-bit error won't be detected because the number of black cards will be even again.
 A 3-bit error will be detected, but in general the system isn't very reliable.

-So going back to the actual parity trick that has the 7 by 7 grid, and 15 parity cards to make it 8 by 8, it is interesting to note  that only 1 extra card was needed to detect that an error had occurred, but an extra 15 cards were needed to be able to correct the error.
+So going back to the actual parity trick that has the 7x7 grid, and 15 parity cards to make it 8x8, it is interesting to note that only 1 extra card was needed to detect that an error had occurred, but an extra 15 cards were needed to be able to correct the error.
-In terms of the cost of an algorithm, it costs a lot more space to be able to correct errors than it does to be able to simply detect them!
+In terms of the {glossary-link term="cost"}cost{glossary-link end} of an algorithm, it costs a lot more space to be able to correct errors than it does to be able to simply detect them!

 What happens when you use grids of different sizes?
 The grid doesn’t have to have an even number of black cards *and* an even number of white cards, it just happens that whenever you have an even number sized grid with the parity bits added (e.g. the 8x8 we have mostly used in this section) and you have an even number of black cards, you will also have to have an even number of whites, which makes it a bit easier to keep track of.